Skip to main content

 • gameplay

-• “Citadelum does a fantastic job of taking inspiration from Caesar 3 and implementing modern mechanics and graphics while keeping the same spirit behind the management basis.”
+• “Citadelum does a fantastic job on taking inspiration from Caesar 3 and implementing modern mechanics, graphics, while keeping the same spirit behind the management basis.”

-• “If, after two hours of gameplay, I am still frustratedly clicking on individual buildings with 20-40 tiny goods icons and a number, with no idea of what goes where from where and how the supply streams work, it's missing some immersion chances.”
+• “If, after two hours of gameplay, I am still frustratedly clicking on individual buildings with 20-40 tiny goods icons and numbers, with no idea of what goes where or how the supply streams work (how many of which items you need for the next step, etc.), it's missing immersion and clarity.”

 • graphics